KyleAMathews/typefaces/packages/noto-sans-hk/README.md

-# typeface-ibm-plex-serif
+# typeface-noto-sans-hk

-The CSS and web font files to easily self-host “IBM Plex Serif”.
+The CSS and web font files to easily self-host “Noto Sans HK”.

 ## Install

-`npm install --save typeface-ibm-plex-serif`
+`npm install --save typeface-noto-sans-hk`

 ## Use